georgebutler/python-network-demo/README.md

 ## Important Notes

 This networking demo is purely for educational purposes.
-There have been no security features implemented, so do not use it for production applications.
+There have been no security features implemented, so do not use it production.